 Honeymoon travellers : Newly married couples often wish to travel under their married name.
 Unless you have enough time to get a full passport in your married name before travelling we do not recommend this.
 It is easier and less stressful, albeit not as romantic, to book flights in a maiden name and stick with an existing passport, then make the necessary changes when you return home.

-Section 5 - Passport, Visa & Health Information and FCO Travel Advice
+Section 5 - Passport, Visa & Health Information, FCO Travel Advice and Driving Licences

 It is important to verify you and your party can satisfy the entry requirements to match your intended travel arrangements.
 Be aware that with the introduction of machine-readable and biometric passport requirements to countries such as the USA, having incorrect documentation can prevent travel.
 Also, some countries require that passengers’ passports be valid for at least 6 months after completion of their journey.
 Whilst this is not the case everywhere, it’s as well to be sure.
 For more information on ordering a new passport and how long it takes visit www.direct.gov.uk/passports.

 The current passport, visa and other entry requirements for British citizens, residing in the UK, visiting the countries featured in our programme are listed below.
 Please check the relevant country/countries to ensure you can satisfy the requirements of destinations you will be visiting during your trip.
 Foreign nationals should make their own enquiries to ensure they can satisfy all relevant entry requirements.

 Brexit : Passport requirements for British citizens travelling to the European Union (EU) and Schengen area countries after Brexit will change if the UK leaves the EU with no deal.
 After Brexit: